Destructible Paper vs. PET VOID Labels: Choosing the Right Security Seal

 When it comes to moisture, plastic outperforms paper by a wide margin.
 Plastic absorbs less than 0.1% moisture, keeping the label intact and legible.

-In contrast, paper labels may soak up 8–12% moisture, which weakens the adhesive and can blur text.
-For cold-chain or damp conditions, plastic packaging labels are a better option.
+In contrast, destructible paper labels may soak up 8–12% moisture, which weakens the adhesive and can blur text.
+For cold-chain or damp conditions, PET VOID labels are a better option.

 Durability in handling tests reveals even bigger differences.
-Plastic labels remain intact for over 1,000 flex or rub cycles, while paper shows damage after about 100 cycles.
-For products that require frequent handling, scanning, or shipping, plastic labels avoid early wear and help maintain a professional look.
+PET VOID plastic labels remain intact for over 1,000 flex or rub cycles, while destructible paper shows damage after about 100 cycles.
+For products that require frequent handling, scanning, or shipping, PET VOID plastic labels avoid early wear and help maintain a professional look.

 Tamper Evidence Technology Integration